Robert Mammone

 Robert Mammone (born 1971) is an Australian actor.
 He is known for his role as AK in The Matrix movies, as Sid Walker in the soap opera Home and Away, and as Tim Palmer in Sons and Daughters.

 Mammone played the main villain opposite former WWE wrestler Stone Cold Steve Austin in the WWE Films action movie The Condemned, and portrayed Carlos 'Charlie' Blanka in Street Fighter, opposite Jean-Claude Van Damme and Raul Julia.

-He is best known for his portrayal of convicted drug baron Tony Mokbel in the Australian television series Underbelly and its sequels, Fat Tony & Co and Informer 3838.
-As of April 2025, Mokbel was released from prison after the collapse of his case due to the Lawyer X scandal.
+He is best known for his portrayal of convicted drug baron Tony Mokbel (Note: As of April 2025, Mokbel was released from prison after the collapse of his case due to the Lawyer X scandal.) in the Australian television series Underbelly and its sequels, Fat Tony & Co and Informer 3838.

 He has also appeared in Janet King, Brock and Reckoning.